Frequently Asked Questions

 Have you met any other authors?

-Yes, I’ve met Malorie Blackman, Cathy Cassidy, Marcus Sedgwick and Jacqueline Wilson to name just a few.
+Yes, I’ve met Malorie Blackman, Emma Carroll, Cathy Cassidy, Abi Elphinstone, Robin Stevens, and Jacqueline Wilson to name just a few!

 Do you illustrate your books?